 Founded in 1997, National Science Week is Australia’s biggest celebration of science and technology.
 Come August, it features thousands of events across Australia, from universities to research organisations, schools, museums, libraries and science centres.
 It’s science, supersized – over a million Aussies take part in science events across the nation.

-In Western Australia, we see hundreds of registered events each year, covering all corners of the state.
-Events include large festivals, workshops and presentations including the Perth Science Festival delivered by Scitech.
+In Western Australia, we see hundreds of registered activities each year, covering all corners of the state.
+Events include STEM fairs, astronomy nights, talks, science shows and much more.
+All registered events can be found on the National Science Week website.

 Get curious with hands-on activities, explosive chemistry shows, native animals and much more.
 From Albany in the Great Southern region to Broome in the Kimberley, National Science Week will inspire the next generation of instigators and innovators.

-- Small grants are available through the Western Australian Coordinating Committee for National Science Week, to assist individuals or organisations who wish to host an event.
+- Small and medium grants are available through the Western Australian Coordinating Committee for National Science Week, to assist community groups and organisations who wish to host an event.

 - National Science Week is delivered by Inspiring Australia– an Australian Government Initiative to help build engagement and participation in STEM.